ECHO: A Framework for Inclusive Assistive Tech

 CONTRIBUTIONS

-Led the development of the ECHO Framework through literature synthesis, expert interviews, and multiple rounds of iteration and refinement via remote design challenges.
+Led the development of the ECHO Framework through literature review, expert interviews, and multi-round remote design challenges that tested and refined the methodology.

 PROJECT TYPE & DURATION